Kemp Klein

 Michigan REAL ID

 REAL ID went into effect in Michigan on May 7, 2025.
-Michigan residents will now need to present a REAL ID-compliant document to fly within the United States and enter certain federal facilities to comply with federal law.
-REAL ID requirements ensure the secure production and issuance of licenses and IDs to prevent copying or altering.
+Michigan residents must now present a REAL ID–compliant form of identification to board domestic flights and to enter certain federal facilities, in accordance with federal law.
+REAL ID requirements are intended to ensure the secure production and issuance of driver’s licenses and identification cards and to reduce the risk of fraud, duplication, or alteration.

 What is REAL ID?